 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Black Habanero chiles are available in the fall.
+Black habanero chile peppers are available in the summer through fall.

 Recipes that include Black Habanero Chile Peppers.
 One is easiest, three is harder.

 Someone shared Black Habanero Chile Peppers using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 SpecialtyProduceNear San Diego, California, United States